biscoff cookie recipe - soft and chewy cookie butter cookies on plate

 Problem: Butter turned black instead of golden brown.

-Solution: Use light-colored pan to see color change.
-Watch constantly—it browns in seconds.
+Solution: Use a light-colored pan to see color change.
+Watch constantly — it browns in seconds.
 Remove from heat immediately when golden.
-Pour into cool bowl to stop cooking.
+Pour into a cool bowl to stop cooking.

 🍪 Cookies Are Too Hard